Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/conclusion.md

 In the [prologue](../prologue/random_walk), we saw that a particle taking a collection of *n* unit steps in random directions will wind up on average $$\sqrt{n}$$ units away from its starting position.
 We now will compare such a random walk against a modified algorithm that emulates the  behavior of *E. coli* by changing the length of a step (i.e., how long the bacterium tumbles) based on the relative change in background attractant concentration.

 We will represent a bacterium as a particle traveling in two-dimensional space.
 Units of distance will be measured in µm; recall from the introduction that a bacterium can cover 20 µm in a second during an uninterrupted run.
-The bacterium will start at the **origin** (0, 0), which we will establish to have a ligand concentration of 100 molecules/µm<sup>3</sup>.
+The bacterium will start at the **origin** (0, 0).

-We will use *L*(*x*, *y*) to denote the ligand concentration at (*x*, *y*); furthermore, we simulate an attractant gradient by ensuring that there is a point (called the **goal**) at which *L*(*x*, *y*) is maximized.
-We will set the concentration at the goal equal to 10<sup>8</sup> molecules/µm<sup>3</sup>, and we will place the goal at (1500, 1500), so that the bacterium must travel a significant distance to find the attractant.
+We will use *L*(*x*, *y*) to denote the ligand concentration at (*x*, *y*) and establish a point (called the **goal**) at which *L*(*x*, *y*) is maximized.
+We will place the goal at (1500, 1500), so that the bacterium must travel a significant distance from the origin to reach the goal.

 We would like the ligand concentration *L*(*x*, *y*) to decrease exponentially the farther we travel from the goal.
 We therefore set *L*(*x*, *y*) = 100 · 10<sup>6 · (1-*d*/*D*)</sup>, where *d* is the distance from (*x*, *y*) to the goal, and *D* is the distance from the origin to the goal, which in this case is 1500√2 ≈ 2121 µm.

 **STOP:** How can we quantify how well a bacterium has done at finding the attractant?
 {: .notice--primary}

-For each of our two strategies, we will simulate many random walks of a given bacterium throughout this space for a fixed time.
+We are comparing two different cellular behaviors, and so in the spirit of Module 1, we will simulate many random walks of a particle following each of the two strategies, described in what follows.
 (The total time needed by our simulation should be large enough to allow the bacterium to have enough time to reach the goal.)
-To compare the two strategies, we will then measure how far *on average* a bacterium with each strategy is from the goal at the end of the simulation.
+For each strategy, we will then measure how far *on average* a bacterium with each strategy is from the goal at the end of the simulation.

-We will now implement each of the two exploration strategies that we wish to model.

 ### Strategy 1: Standard random walk

-To model our "unintelligent" random walk strategy, we first select a random direction of movement along with a duration of tumble.
-The degree of reorientation follows a uniform distribution from 0° to 360°.
-The duration of each tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].
+To model a particle following an "unintelligent" random walk strategy, we first select a random direction of movement along with a duration of tumble.
+The angle of reorientation is a random number selected uniformly between 0° and 360°.
+The duration of each tumble is a "wait time" of sorts and follows an exponential distribution with experimentally verified mean 0.1s[^Saragosti2012].
 As the result of a tumble, the cell only changes its orientation, not its position.

 We then select a random duration to run and let the bacterium run in that direction for the specified amount of time.
 The duration of each run follows an exponential distribution with mean equal to the experimentally verified value of 1 second.

-We then iterate these two steps of tumbling and running until the total time has elapsed.
+We then iterate the two steps of tumbling and running until the total time allocated for the simulation has elapsed.

 In the following tutorial, we simulate this naive strategy using a Jupyter notebook that will also help us visualize the results of the simulation.